avikde/tiny-xpu/README.md

 | t=8 | PE2 idle; cascade completes: `w[1]`→PE0, `w[2]`→PE1, `w[3]`→PE2.
 All weights updated. |
 | t=9 | First untagged bias enters; second matmul begins |

-The loading cascade fills the column in K cycles while the previous computation's tail drains through.
-If the first matmul starts at t=1, the next starts at *t = M + K + 1* (previous rows + weight cascade + 1), so the latency is **M + K** cycles.
+The loading cascade fills the column in K cycles while the previous computation's tail drains.
+If the first matmul starts at t=1, the next starts at *t = M + K + 1*, so the **tile-to-tile latency is M + K cycles**.

-**Hardware tradeoff:** Extra bit required on each north-south connection for the tag.
+**Hardware tradeoff:** Extra bit on each north-south connection for the tag.

 #### 2. Double-buffered weights

 **Idea:** Keep two weight registers per PE (active and shadow).
-Load the next tile's weights into the shadow buffer during computation, then atomically swap at the tile boundary.
+Load the next tile's weights into the shadow buffer during computation, then swap at the tile boundary.

-**Cycle analysis:**
-- Gap of **max(M, K)** cycles.
-PE(1,1) starts the new tile immediately after finishing the previous row, while bottom-right PEs finish the old tile using their (still-active) old weights.
 The switch propagates diagonally, catching each PE just as it becomes idle.
+PE(1,1) starts the new tile immediately after finishing its previous row, while bottom-right PEs finish the old tile using their (still-active) old weights.

+The MACs should be able to start right after each other, leading to a latency of **max(M, K)** cycles.

+Other systems:
-Compare to [Tiny-TPU](https://www.tinytpu.com/): They use the same propagating control pattern (switch + accept) rather than data tagging, achieving continuous inference without the ~35% idle time from separate load phases.
+- [Tiny-TPU](https://www.tinytpu.com/) uses the same propagating control pattern (switch + accept) rather than data tagging, achieving continuous inference without the ~35% idle time from separate load phases.
+- Apple Neural Engine is effectively double-buffered via SRAM banks.

 **Hardware tradeoff:**
 - **2× weight registers per PE** (~16 bits vs 8 bits)
 - **Separate weight cascade** (cannot reuse `acc_in`—it's busy with partial sums)
 - **2 control bits** (switch + accept flags)
 - More control complexity, but no tag bit on data paths

+### Design enhancement: output taps

 ## Interactive MLP Explorer